Coeliac Disease or Dermatitis Herpetiformis – Gluten-Free Diet Plan

 Both Coeliac disease and dermatitis herpetiformis patients need to completely exclude all gluten and gluten containing products from their diet.
 Even small amounts must be eliminated.
 Beware that some manufactured food items which you would think would be fine, may actually contain gluten as an additive, so if there is any doubt, do not include the product.
 For updates list see The Food List.

-Rice Krispies or cornflakes or buckwheat flakes + 200ml skimmed milk + 1 tsp sugar
+Large bowl of gluten-free breakfast cereal e.g. cornflakes / buckwheat flakes + 200ml skimmed milk + 1 tsp sugar

 200ml fruit juice